 Superplasticizer is also known as high range water reducers, it produces extreme workability flowing concrete.

-It has an efficiency of dispersing fine-grained particles like cement, fly ash, ground granulated blast furnace slag and silica.
+It has the efficiency of dispersing fine-grained particles like cement, fly ash, ground granulated blast furnace slag, and silica.

 They increase slump for ease of placement, creates the denser and more durable concrete.